-Prior to joining the faculty in 2010, Wood worked in the field of disability rights.
+Prior to joining the faculty in 2010, Wood worked for a decade in direct legal services in the field of disability rights.
 Following her receipt of the Skadden Fellowship in 2000, she worked as a staff attorney and then as managing attorney of the Austin-based regional office of Disability Rights Texas, where she represented persons with disabilities in civil rights cases involving communication access, special education, employment, housing, health, juvenile, and family law issues.
 Before commencing her practice, Wood served as a law clerk to United States District Court Judge William Wayne Justice.

 Wood was awarded the Impact Award by the Poverty Law Section of the State Bar of Texas in 2019.
 She is a recipient of the Travis County Women Lawyers Association Public Interest Award and the Excellence in Public Interest Award given by Texas Law Fellowships.
 She was named a "Rising Star" by Texas Monthly in the years 2004, 2006, and 2007.